New Chart Library: Scaling Analytics & User Autonomy

 User Autonomy

-The new interface allows users to quickly create charts and dashboards without needing support from the internal team.
+The new interface allows users to quickly create charts and dashboards independently, removing the need for support from the internal team.

 Ready-to-use templates

-Templates are organized by use case to make analysis easier:
+Templates are organized by use cases to make data analysis easier, covering: Workflows (Efficiency), Documents (Volume), Activities, Signatures, and Legal.

 Unified Design